top of page

 Port Stanley Mirror

-Commissioned in 2019 to include all the loved aspects of Port: the water, boats, gulls and fish.
-The mirror was someone’s junk and the rest is 99% recycled material, including scrap aluminum, burned-out light bulbs and fuses, and some wire found in the woods.
+Commissioned in 2019 to highlight some of the most loved aspects of Port Stanley, Ontario -water, boats, gulls, and fish.
+The mirror came from someone’s junk pile, and the rest is made from 99% recycled materials, including scrap aluminum, burned-out light bulbs, old fuses, and wire found in the woods.

 Height: 4.5’ Width: 4.5’ Thickness: 10